ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

 OFSwitch13Helper
 ################

-The ``OFSwitch13Helper`` follows the pattern usage of normal helpers.
-This is a base class that must be extended to create and configure an OpenFlow 1.3 network domain, composed of one or more OpenFlow switches connected to single or multiple OpenFlow controllers.
+This module follows the pattern usage of standard helpers.
+The ``OFSwitch13Helper`` is a base class that must be extended to create and configure an OpenFlow 1.3 network domain, composed of one or more OpenFlow switches connected to single or multiple OpenFlow controllers.
 By default, the connections between switches and controllers are created using a single shared out-of-band CSMA channel, with IP addresses assigned to the 10.100.0.0/24 network.
-Users can modify this configuration by changing the ``OFSwitch13Helper::ChannelType`` attribute at instantiation time (dedicated out-of-band connections over CSMA or point-to-point channels are also available), or setting a different IP network address with the help of the static method ``OFSwitch13Helper::SetAddressBase()``.
+Users can modify this configuration by changing the ``OFSwitch13Helper::ChannelType`` attribute (dedicated out-of-band connections over CSMA or point-to-point channels are also available), or setting a different IP network address with the ``OFSwitch13Helper::SetAddressBase()`` static method.
 The use of standard |ns3| channels and devices provides realistic connections with delay and error models.

-This base class brings the methods for configuring the switches (configuring the controllers is done by derived classes).
-The ``InstallSwitch()`` method can be used to create and aggregate an ``OFSwitch13Device`` object for each switch node.
+This base class brings the methods for configuring the switches (derived classes configure the controllers).
+The ``InstallSwitch()`` method can be used to create and aggregate an ``OFSwitch13Device`` object to each switch node.
 By default, the ``InstallSwitch()`` method configures the switches without ports, so users must add the ports to the switch later, using the device ``AddSwitchPort()``.
-However, it is possible to send to the ``InstallSwitch()`` method a container with ``NetDevices`` that can be configured as switch ports of a single switch node.
+However, it is possible to send to the ``InstallSwitch()`` method a container with ``NetDevices`` that will be configured as switch ports of a single switch node.

-Each port can be constructed over a ``CsmaNetDevice`` created during the connection between switch nodes and other nodes in the simulation (these connections must be previously defined by the user).
-It is also possible to use a ``VirtualNetDevice`` as a logical port, allowing the user to configure complex operations like tunneling.
+Each port is configured with the ``CsmaNetDevice`` created during the connection between switch nodes and other nodes in the simulation (the user must previously define these connections).
+It is also possible to use a ``VirtualNetDevice`` as a logical port, allowing the user to configure custom operations like tunneling.

-After installing the switches and controllers, it is mandatory to use the ``CreateOpenFlowChannels()`` member method to effectively create and start the connections between switches and controllers.
-After calling this method, you'll not be allowed to install more switches nor controllers using this helper.
-Please note that this base helper class was designed to configure a single OpenFlow network domain.
-All switches will be connected to all controllers on the same domain.
-If you want to configure separated OpenFlow domains on your network topology (with their individual switches and controllers) so you may need to use a different instance of the derived helper class for each domain.
+After installing the switches and controllers, it is mandatory to use the ``CreateOpenFlowChannels()`` member method to effectively create and start the connections between all switches and all controllers on the same domain.
+After calling this method, you will not be allowed to install more switches nor controllers using this helper.
+Please note that this helper was designed to configure a single OpenFlow network domain.
+If you want to configure separated OpenFlow domains on your network topology (with their switches and controllers) so you may need to use a different helper instance for each domain.

-This helper also allow users to enable some module outputs that can be used for traffic monitoring and performance evaluation.
+This helper also allows users to enable some module outputs that are used for traffic monitoring and performance evaluation.
 Please, check the :ref:`output` section for detailed information.